DedZago/DedZago.github.io/content/projects/ba-bisection-control-limit.md

 ## The content is used for the description of the project
 ---

 I developed a modified bisection algorithm for computing control limits in complex settings where standard methods are inefficient.
 The approach removes the need for a predefined search range and scales efficiently to multi-chart scenarios.
-The method has been published in Statistics and Computing.
+The method has been published in *Statistics and Computing*.